-Step one: Make a business account
+1. Make a TikTok business account

-Step two: Open your analytics dashboard
+2. Open your TikTok analytics dashboard

-Step three: Find your follower activity
+3. Find your follower activity

 This is what it looks like on mobile.

 As you can see above, the data shows that the activity of the followers of this account ramp up through the day and peak at 10 p.m.
 UTC.
 TikTok always displays these times in UTC, so you’ll need to convert to your local time zone.
 For this account, for example, 10 p.m.
 UTC converts to 5 p.m.
 ET.
-From that, we can determine that this account should aim to post around that time for the best chance of high engagement.
+From that, we can determine that this account should aim to post around that time for the best chance at maximum engagement.

-This matters because your followers and your customers may have different peak activity times compared to others.
+This matters because your followers and your customers may have different peak activity times than others.
 If your target audience and customer base is parents, for example, their activity might peak in the evening when they have more free time.
 If your target is students, their activity might peak after school hours.

 The dashboard will also show where your followers are located.
 If, for example, you’re based in the US but notice you have a lot of followers in the UK, you may want to split your posts to target different time zones.

-Step four: Crosscheck your activity on individual TikTok posts
+4. Crosscheck your activity on individual TikTok posts

-From here, you can see data on individual posts from the last seven days, including total play time, average watch time, how many people were reached, and whether they found the video via your profile or the For You page.
+From here, you can see data on individual posts from the past seven days, including total play time, average watch time, how many people were reached, and whether they found the video via your profile or the For You page.

-As you can see, the analytics dashboard is much more personal and specific than the Influencer Marketing Hub study and can offer great guidance for your TikTok strategy.
+As you can see, the analytics dashboard is much more personal and specific than the Influencer Marketing Hub study and can offer great guidance for your Tik Tok recharge strategy.

 The downside here is that this information doesn’t get detailed until you’ve reached 100 followers, and, of course, you have to have posted content to get any analytics.
 You’ll start with some insight, but building your audience is key for the best analytics, especially as the TikTok algorithm will likely change over time.